-Installing our EV Energy Management Devices will allow an electrician to exclude the Electric Vehicle charging portion of the residential electrical load calculation found in your US and Canadian codebook.
+Installing our Energy Management Devices will allow an electrician to exclude the Electric Vehicle charging portion and possibly other device loads from the residential electrical load calculation found in your US and Canadian codebook.

-As a result, the effective load calculation of the electrical service will not change despite being able to charge an EV quickly for the majority, if not all, of the charging cycle each day.
+As a result, the effective load calculation of the electrical service will not change despite being able to operate a high current device like an EV charger for the majority, if not all, of the operating cycle each day.
 This is not just simply switching between two loads as that method is an inefficient way to control these loads and creates much longer off times as a result.
 To provide additional charging efficiency our EVEMS devices read instantaneous total service current 24 hours a day and constantly feed this into a computer that filters out things like problematic electrical fluctuations, inrush currents, and things like these to better determine if there is the capacity for charging, or not.
 This will provide for the longest charge cycle without causing potentially damaging oscillations or unnecessary stoppages.

 To address any space concerns, we have divided our current monitoring devices into two models to allow for smaller ones in the models for 100A service sizes and below (EVEMS240-100) and larger ones for the services sizes 100A and above (EVEMS240-200).
-This allows for our current monitoring devices to easily fit into the service area of a panel.
-As well, you will notice on our specifications sheet that the shape of our current monitoring devices are thinner on two sides to help them fit better in service areas.
+As well, you will notice on our specifications sheet that the shape of our current monitoring devices are thinner on two sides to help them to easily fit into the service area.

-For further information please contact us with your questions as we have on-staff electrician support personnel, and we are happy to work with electrical contractors and authorities having jurisdiction for a smooth adoption into new jurisdictions.
+For further information please contact us as we are happy to hear from our customers and authorities having jurisdiction for a smooth adoption by contractors and regulators.